GeekInTheNorth/GeekInTheNorth.github.io/_posts/2023-07-31-extending-geta-optimizely-sitemaps.md

 }
 ```

-The final part of the puzzle is then to override the GenerateSiteElement method within the SitemapXmlGenerator.
+The final part of the puzzle is then to override the GenerateSiteElement method within the [SitemapXmlGenerator](https://github.com/Geta/geta-optimizely-sitemaps/blob/master/src/Geta.Optimizely.Sitemaps/XML/SitemapXmlGenerator.cs).
 This method's responsibility is to create the URL node and all of it's child elements.
-In this case I was able to leverage the base method, then if the page being implemented my interface, additional logic would then parse and add the image nodes:
+In this case I was able to leverage the base method and extend it to parse and add image nodes only if the page implemented my interface:

 ```
 public class StandardAndImageSitemapXmlGenerator : SitemapXmlGenerator, IStandardSitemapXmlGenerator